aleph2c/miros/docs/_sources/glossary.rst.txt

       will be sent to a state method anytime a state has been settled upon.
 An EXIT_SIGNAL event should be sent to a state method when it's boundary is being breached from an inside-to-the-outside.
-If a state doesn't know how to manage an event it is passed out to it's outer state.
-If no states know how to manage a signal it is ignored by the state chart.
+If a state doesn't know how to manage an event it is passed outward to it's parent state.
+If none of the states within a state machine know how to manage an event, it is ignored.

    Fifo
       First in first out.
 Things line up as you image they should.